daronmcintosh/youtube-audio/README.md

+# Motivation

+I wanted to listen to just audio on youtube on any device without having to watch the video.

-# Youtube Audio
+# About
-Audio version of youtube
+This is essentially an audio version of youtube.
+The basics of it is that the video stream is taken from youtube then converted to audio and streamed back to the client on the fly.
+This should work on almost all modern web browsers and devices.

 # Built With
 Node.js,
+Express.js,
-Express.js, and
+fluent-ffmpeg and
 EJS as the templating language

-# Testing
+# Example
-This package comes with a simple example for testing.
-This can be run with the command `npm test`.
+This package comes with a simple example for demonstration.
+This can be run with the command `npm run example`.
 Please note that it requires that [ffmpeg](http://www.ffmpeg.org/) be installed locally

 # How is the audio streamed?